Frequent Revivals Mark Yale’s History

 During the American Revolution, Ezra Stiles became president of Yale (1778).
 Stiles was a frequent visitor to the Jewish synagogue in Newport, Rhode Island, one of three synagogues in all of America at that time.
 He invited every Jew who passed through New Haven to dinner at his house.
 He would go out of his way to meet a rabbi—He met five in his lifetime—and he often discussed with the suffering Messiah of Psalm 22 and Isaiah 53.

 The “French Infidelity,” a philosophy born during the French Revolution, had obscured the Christian foundation of Yale when Timothy Dwight became president in 1795.
-“The frank and direct way in which he met and overcame the infidels immediately upon his accession was characteristics of the man.
+“The frank and direct way in which he met and overcame the infidels immediately upon his accession was characteristic of the man.
 They thought the faculty were afraid of open discussion, but when they handed Dr. Dwight a list of subjects for class disputation, to their surprise he selected this: ‘Is the Bible the word of God?’ and told them to do their best.
 He heard all they had to say, answered them, and there was an end.
 He preached incessantly for six months on the subject, and all infidelity skulked and hid its head.”
 During his seventh year as president, Dwight saw a “quiet but thorough” revival begin among his students in 1802.

 Benjamin Silliman, an instructor at Yale during the 1802 revival, described the scene: “Yale College is a little temple; prayer and praise seem to be the delight of the greater part of the students while those who are still unfeeling are awed into respectful silence.”
 Silliman himself was converted during this revival.
 Soon afterward, he began counseling the newly-converted students and leading Bible studies.
 One biographer said of Benjamin Silliman, “Throughout the rest of his life the depth and sincerity of his religious convictions [from 1802] influenced all that he undertook.
 Only in this way was he able to accomplish the work which caused him to be described by another Yale president as ‘the father of American scientific education.’”